everx-labs/samples/solidity/README.md

 tvm_linker compile MyContract.code --lib <path to>stdlib_sol.tvm --abi-json MyContract.abi.json

-Binary code of your contract is recorded into <VeryLongNumber.tvc> file.
+Binary code of your contract is recorded into <MyContractAddress>.tvc file, where
+<MyContractAddress> is the address of the contract.
 Contract is ready to be deployed onto local node or blockchain.

 NB: You can test your contracts locally without even starting node:

-tvm_linker test --abi-json <MyContract.abi.json> --abi-method <"myMethod"> --abi-params '{"parameter":"value"}'
+tvm_linker test <MyContractAddress> --abi-json <MyContract.abi.json> --abi-method <"myMethod"> --abi-params '{"parameter":"value"}'

-This set of smart-contract samples illustrates common functionality of smart-contracts developed in Solidity, Staring with very basic and gradually evolving into code snippets which may come handy in production smart-contracts.
+This set of smart-contract samples illustrates common functionality of smart-contracts developed in Solidity, starting with very basic and gradually evolving into code snippets which may come handy in production smart-contracts.

-Interaction with the contract in each of the samples described below starts with calling its public function of the contract with parameters.
+Interaction with the contract in each of the samples described below starts with calling one of its public functions with parameters.
 In the descriptions below :
 "Calling public function <myFunction> of the contract <MyContract> with an argument name <parameter> of type <type>."